Madelene/100-days-of-code/log.md

 - Added another endpoint.
 Understanding more and getting more efficient.
 "Travelling" in between environments is still "scary", but I do tend to do things methodically and thoughtfully, for the most part, so should eventually be very good/competent
+- Trying to return all key/values from a json response, and iterate through arrays, if needed
+- It seemed like everything was working.
+Now, I have a bunch of bugs.
+Authentication: refresh token isn't triggering.

 **Thoughts:**
 - Tired today.